-In line with the Visit Philippines 2015 campaign of the Department of Tourism, I am coming up with travel guides to some of the Philippines’ “must see destinations.”
+In line with the campaign of the Department of Tourism, I am coming up with travel guides to some of the Philippines’ “must see destinations.”
 These travel guides are reduced to its simplest and most doable form so that anyone who wants to visit these places can easily do so without any complexities.
-Batanes Travel Guide is Part I of my Visit Philippines 2015 Travel Guide Series.
+Batanes Travel Guide is Part I of my Philippine Travel Guide Series.

 Batanes Suggested Travel Itinerary